ZwenDo/Restrikt/README.md

 **Bugfixes** :

-- Fixed bug were Restrikt caused errors when compiling tests by disabling the plugin for test sources.
+- Fixed bug were Restrikt caused errors when compiling tests, solved by disabling the plugin for test sources.

 ### 3.0.0 - 2023-01-09